bruceravel/SCFtests/README.md

 I presented these results at a
 [recent symposium on theoretical spectroscopy](http://feffproject.org/SpecialSymposium-JJR/as-program.html).
-By far, the most illuminating comment was from Alexei Ankudinov, the prinicple author of _Feff8_.
+By far, the most illuminating comment was from Alexei Ankudinov, the principle author of _Feff8_.
 Alex was surprised that anyone expected _Feff8_ or _Feff9_ to make a difference for EXAFS analysis.
 Most of the features in those later versions, and particularly in _Feff9_, pertain to calculations of other spectroscopies.
 Other new additions